Skip to content

 Establishment

-Ebensee was established in November 1943 as a subcamp of Mauthausen, primarily to exploit the labor of prisoners in the construction of underground tunnels to produce aircraft engines and other military materials.
+Ebensee was established in November 1943 as a subcamp of Mauthausen, primarily to exploit the labor of incarcerated individuals in the construction of underground tunnels to produce aircraft engines and other military materials.

 Location